 Adaptive capacity, which reflects the intrinsic capacity of a species to cope or adjust to climate change, remains an elusive concept within vulnerability assessments, possibly due to confusion around what exactly it is, and how to assess it.
 Adaptive capacity is generally accepted to be a function of life-history traits, genetic diversity and phenotypic plasticity.

-I am involved in three large-scale collaborative projects;
+I am involved in several collaborative projects;

 This was published at Frontiers in Ecology and the Environment in 2020